Girl in White Cotton: Background

 The novel was written by Doshi over the course of seven years.
 In 2012, while working as a curator and art writer in Mumbai, Doshi wrote her first draft of the novel in order to meet the deadline for the Tibor Jones South Asia prize for an unpublished manuscript.
 She won the prize in a unanimous decision by its five judges.
 She began writing the novel in Pune.
 Doshi credits a moment while in her grandmother's flat in Pune when a distortion in a mirror warped her reflection, and she saw two different people in her face.
 The same day, she wrote what would later become the first fragment of the novel.
 Doshi has said, "The images in my mind were vivid.
 A mother and a daughter, a woman with a split reflection, a drawing partially erased."
 She continued her writing of the novel in Mumbai, the United States and the United Arab Emirates, where she started and completed the final draft.
 Doshi struggled to complete the novel, writing eight different drafts over seven years.
 The drafts varied drastically and were written with different points of view and voices.
 Doshi described the process as a "dark and difficult journey" of fighting self-doubt.
 The novel was partially inspired by her mother's familial connection to the Osho ashram in Pune, created in 1976 by the guru Bhagwan Shree Rajneesh.
-However, Doshi has stressed that the novel is not autobiographical and that relationship at its centre is not based on her relationship with her own mother.
+However, Doshi has stressed that the novel is not autobiographical and that the relationship at its centre is not based on her relationship with her own mother.
 Doshi was also partly inspired by Sheila Heti's autobiographical novel Motherhood (2018).